Siri in your ceiling? GE teases voice-friendly smart lights for CES

 The standout is a new Wi-Fi-connected C by GE recessed ceiling fixture.
 Aside from letting you automate and dim the lights remotely, each fixture is color-tunable, allowing you to dial in to the specific color temperature of your choosing.
 Even more interesting: each light has its own microphone and speaker, letting it work as sort of a makeshift Amazon Echo in your ceiling.

-Which assistant you use is entirely up to you -- GE says that you'll be able to pick between Alexa, Google Assistant and Siri, which you'll be able to access thanks to support for AirPlay 2.
-The lights are also compatible with Apple HomeKit, the set of iOS-based smart home protocols that let iPhone users control compatible smart devices using Siri commands.
+Which assistant you use is up to you -- GE says that you'll be able to pick between Alexa and Google Assistant.
+GE also tells me that it plans to make the lights compatible with Apple HomeKit, the set of iOS-based smart home protocols that let iPhone users control compatible smart devices using Siri commands -- though with HomeKit, you'll need to speak you command into your phone's mic instead of talking to the light itself.

 Pricing for the light isn't locked down yet, but it has me intrigued nonetheless.
 More and more people are looking to add artificially intelligent helpers into their home, and these lights will let you do it without need of any extra smart speaker hardware.
 The idea of an invisible, omnipresent assistant hanging out overhead in your living room and listening for your command probably sounds like a step too far for some, but it's the direction that things seem to be headed, as virtual assistants continue expanding into a growing number of homes.